moby/moby/docs/sources/reference/commandline/cli.md

 nano-second part of the timestamp will be padded with zero when necessary.

-The `docker logs --truncate` command will fetch and truncate all existing logs before returning any new logs (for example, when combined with --follow) By default, the container whose logs are being truncated and its processes will be paused while the logs are truncated.
+The `docker logs --truncate` command will fetch and truncate all existing logs before returning any new logs (for example, when combined with --follow).
-This reduces the likelihood of loss of logs or data corruption during the process.

 ## pause